abhinavashish15/portfolio/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
+3. Add environment variables in Vercel dashboard (optional for AI chat)
-3. Deploy automatically with zero configuration
+4. Deploy automatically with zero configuration

+### Environment Variables for Deployment

+If you want to enable the AI chat feature in production:

+1. **Vercel**: Add `NEXT_PUBLIC_COPILOT_API_KEY` in your project settings
+2. **Netlify**: Add the environment variable in your site settings
+3. **Other platforms**: Add the environment variable in your hosting platform's settings

 ### Other Platforms